Skip to main content

 Tip #3 | Trash Your Trash

 Pack everything out, even fruit peels and other food waste can last years when left outside.
 Trash can make wildlife sick and change their habits.
-Several of the species here are threatened, endangered, or sensitive.
-Lower Oak Creek is designated as an important bird area | Learn More >
+Several of the wildlife species living here are threatened or endangered, such as:

-Let’s take everything to a trash can or recycling bin.
-Dog poop receptacles are not large enough for trash items and should only be used for pet waste.
-If a trash can is full, find another trash can or, better yet, take it home with you.
-Wildlife such as ravens and crows disperse the trash or eat it which is unhealthy and promotes negative behaviors.
+Dispose of your trash, and ideally, that of others, by taking everything to a trash can or recycling bin.
+If a garbage can is full, find another trash can or, better yet, take it home with you.
+Wildlife, such as ravens and crows, disperse the trash or eat it, which can be unhealthy and promote negative behaviors.

-Aluminum cans can last 100 years, and plastic never completely goes away.
+Aluminum cans can last for 100 years, while plastic never completely decomposes.
 How long do other items take? | Find Out >

 Tip #4 | Protect Watersheds